SanthoshKumarArroju/FRF-Techniques-H1-Hv-H2-/README.md

 Applied FRF techniques for Ranodm, sine input excitation on wing structure.

-Reference: Vibration Testing With Modal Analysis and Health Monitoring (by Dr. Joseph C. Slater developer version)
+Reference: Vibration Testing With Modal Analysis and Health Monitoring (by Dr. Joseph C. Slater)